 Back at Lincoln City in June 1971, Grandpa found himself in the company of two grandsons and oozed the charismatic charm I’d known of him for all my life.
 The grandfather upon whose lap I sat as a child, sipping beer from his 6-oz. glass.
 The grandpa I joined on enchanting trips to San Francisco with stays at the businessman’s hotel where his greatest deals were forged a decade earlier.
 The seasoned card player who carved a fine hand of cribbage and taught me the basic skill points, but more importantly the pace and banter of the game.
 The grandpa I admired, but whose fiery temper could turn on a dime.

 The three of us made an odd party –– a 17-year-old, freshly graduated senior; a 27-year-old bachelor with no particular direction; and the 76-year-old retired businessman with a scheming second wife, from whom he alternately sought comfort or escape.
 Sometimes he’d secrete himself in the bedroom for long conversations.
 Back then I didn’t know with whom he spoke or why.
 Each morning Grandpa walked uptown for coffee at the bakery.
 And back to the cabin relaxing with Dave, who was out of the Navy, on unemployment, and loafing.
 They waited patiently for me to arise for I was fully capable of sleeping till 11 am.
 We were frequently visited by Jimmy, a six-year-old boy who lived next door with his single mother in a crumbling 400-square foot cabin, a rental relic from the 1920s.
 Grandpa bought his 1,200-square foot Lincoln City home with a stunning ocean view in August 1969 for $16,500.
 The purchase was made during one of many estrangements from his covetous new wife.
-That summer Barry cleaned out that 1926 home, filled with boxes of memories from former owners, as he helped Grandpa move in.
+That summer Barry cleaned out the contents from that 1926 home, filled with boxes of memories from former owners, as he helped Grandpa move in.

 Grandpa, Dave and I led an unhurried existence – scenic drives up and down those “twenty miracle miles” of coastline in his Lincoln Continental, followed by games of cribbage, walks on the beach, and afternoon siestas.
 I skim-boarded the flat sandy beach and braved cold Pacific waves just to prove I could.
 By day, we lived on a diet of cheese, crackers, peanuts, and fresh crab from Barnacle Bill’s.
 Grandpa and Dave drank their afternoon beer.
 I drank my Pepsi’s poured into a pilsner glass kept cold in the freezer.
 By early evening we drove to classic old restaurants for dinner – those kinds of places where retirees enjoyed highballs before a steak dinner or seafood platter.
 We rotated our meals between a small circle of staid establishments including Mrs. Miller’s, Surf Rider, and the Spouting Horn Inn in Depot Bay.
 But Pixie Kitchen with its kitsch atmosphere and deep-fried seafood was my favorite, and Grandpa was happy to oblige.
 It was a style of living to which one could easily grow accustomed.
 The weather on the coast even cooperated showcasing fair skies and warm sunshine which burned the morning fog to submission.